Please visit our department’s FAQs for prospective students.

 For questions specifically related to the health informatics program, including academics, or to talk with faculty and decide if the program is appropriate for you, please email us firstname.lastname@example.org.

-The health informatics and data analytics certificate prepares clinicians and health care managers, as well as information technology (IT) professionals to develop and manage health information technology systems.
-Certificate course work stresses the impact of technology on outcomes and quality of health care services.
+The health informatics and data analytics certificate prepares clinicians and health care managers, as well as information technology (IT) professionals in highly specialized data science skills applied in health.
+Certificate course work stresses the impact of technology and data science on modeling outcomes and quality of health care services.
 Students learn data science, statistical, artificial intelligence and related methods in the context of Electronic Health Records (EHR) data, medical claims data, as well as public and population health data.

 Interested in the on-campus option?
 Apply to the On-Campus Graduate Certificate in Health Informatics and Data Analytics through Mason's admissions website.